Soccer stadium trumps social needs. A politician laments over what’s wrong.

 Who would ever think Donald Trump and Nancy Pelosi have anything in common?
 Then again, what about those outsize egos they lug around?

 Trump proved his ego is of epic proportion the week before last when talking on Fox & Friends about the Mueller investigation (as reported by CBS News).
 “If I ever get impeached, I think the market would crash.
 I think everybody would be very poor.”
-He went ...
+He ...

 Continue Reading →